Please click the icon (at right) for EMS/PHCOC information.

 The University of Cincinnati College of Medicine (UCCM) is seeking physicians to serve as preceptors/mentors for its newly developed Longitudinal Primary Care Clerkship (LPCC) course for first- and second-year medical students.
 The course allows students to observe, learn, and apply clinical skills in preparation for their third year of medical school.
 It also exposes students to primary care role models and shows the integration of basic science material into practice.

 Time for physician volunteers is manageable.
 Each student must spend half a day every other week with a physician preceptor.
 For example, if you take two students, you would have a student half a day per week every week.
-Placements are scheduled for afternoons only on Monday, Tuesday, Wednesday, or Friday.
-The class begins February 2013 through May 2013 (first years) and resumes September 2013 through May 2014 (second years).
+Placements are scheduled for afternoons only, Monday-Friday.
+The next class begins its LPCC experience in January 2014 (first years) and runs through March 2015 (second years), with the summer off in between.

 For more details about the program, click here, or contact Course Director Phil Diller, MD, or at 513-558-4021.